 Puebla vs Cholula

 Both are worth visiting and their proximity makes them simple to combine.
-Puebla, by far, is more famous but Cholula is where I found the most character.
+Puebla, by far, is more famous for its historic center but Cholula is where I found the most character.
 Partially because of the student body, Cholula has amazing nightlife: everything from fun bars to incredible jazz music and everything in-between.
 It’s also very walkable and easier to navigate.

 If I were you, I’d stay in Cholula and just taxi (or Uber) into Puebla for part of your visit.

 Early Morning Climb to Iglesia de Nuestra Señora de los Remedios

 It’s hard, I know, but drag yourself out of bed as soon after sunrise as you can muster.
 Climb the many steps to the top of the hill in Cholula for marvelous views of Mexico’s most famous volcano, Popocatepetl.
 As the day goes on, views get obscured by clouds and haze, so it’s important to go early, even if that means taking a nap later on.

 As of February 2018, the church itself is undergoing renovation work from the recent earthquakes, so you can’t go in at this time.